The Making Of A Gigolo (2) - Martha Thompson

 “I don’t know why,” said Bobby, taking the glass she handed him.
 “I think you’re pretty.”

 “Oh my!“ she chirped, fanning her face with her hand.

 “I probably shouldn’t stare at you, though,” he said.
 “I’m sure your husband would take offense.”

 The change in her demeanor was remarkable.
 Gone was the flighty, embarrassed woman.
 Her shoulders squared, and her face took on a set look.

-"You don't have to be coy with me, Bobby.
-I'm well aware that everybody in town knows my husband is a drunk, and basically worthless."
+“You don’t have to be coy with me, Bobby.
+I’m well aware that everybody in town knows my husband is a drunkard, and basically worthless.”

 “I didn’t mean to hurt your feelings,” said Bobby.
 “It’s just that it probably isn’t proper for me to look up your dress, like that.”